mVaibhavPrakash/Java-Learning/enum.md

 * By using enum, we can create our own data type.
     * 👉🏻 Data type of Red is 'Color'.

-L1-01:40 Where can we declare 'enum' type?
+## Where can we declare 'enum' type?

 Enum can be declared outside the class, and also inside the class.
-    Note: Inside method we cannot create enum.
+> Note: Inside method we cannot create enum.

-L1-01:55 How to access Enum constants?
+## How to access Enum constants?
 Every 'enum' constant is static, so We access 'enum' constants using the Enum name.

-      System.out.println(Color.Red);
+  ``System.out.println(Color.Red);``

 ### Whats difference between the enum, Enum, and Enumeration?